iTwin/presentation/.changeset/violet-shrimps-jog.md

 "@itwin/presentation-components": patch
 ---

-Cancel ongoing tree reload when new one is caused by some changes.
+Cancel ongoing tree reload when new one is started.